Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 where $N'$ is homotopically injective and equipped with a quasi-isomorphism $N\to N'$, $M'$ belongs to $\tilde\cP_\cU$ and is equipped with a quasi-isomorphism $M'\to M$.
-Here $\tilde\cP_\cU$ is the smallest full triangulated subcategory of $K(\Mod(\cU,\Lambda))$ closed under small direct sums and containing $K^{-}(\cP_\cU)$, where $\cP_\cU$ is the full additive subcategory of $\Mod(\cU,\Lambda)$ consisting of flat sheaves.
+Here $\Hom^\bullet$ and $\cHom^\bullet$ denote the complexes associated to double complexes by taking products, and $\tilde\cP_\cU$ is the smallest full triangulated subcategory of $K(\Mod(\cU,\Lambda))$ closed under small direct sums and containing $K^{-}(\cP_\cU)$, where $\cP_\cU$ is the full additive subcategory of $\Mod(\cU,\Lambda)$ spanned by flat sheaves.
 Note that $j^*$ preserves homotopically injective complexes.
 The map \eqref{e.jshradju} is adjoint to the composition

 where the second map is deduced from the adjunction $M\to j^* j_!
 M$.

 The projection formula map

 adjoint to the composition